tjkendon/COMP-1502---Assignment-3/spec.md

 * print the top 3 employees for each type - prompt for which type
 * print the top 3 comissioned employees by their total sales
 * do the weekly update

+When you UI starts running it should load the employee data from a file and then it quits it should write the employee data to a file.

 ## Class Diagram